emprcl/runal/README.md

 :notebook: **[User Manual](https://empr.cl/runal/)**

-Runal is a simple creative coding environment for the terminal.
-It works similarly as [p5js](https://p5js.org/) and can either be programmed with JavaScript, or used as a Go package.
+Runal is a simple creative coding environment for text and ascii art, that runs in the terminal.
+It works similarly as [processing](https://processing.org/) or [p5js](https://p5js.org/) and can either be programmed with [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), or used as a [Go](https://go.dev/) package.

 **_Runal is a work-in-progress.
 It has only been tested on Linux and the API should not be considered as stable until it reaches 1.0._**